-"Since there are no data demonstrating the effect of resveratrol on oxidative and inflammatory stress in humans," says Paresh Dandona, MD, PhD, UB distinguished professor of medicine and senior author on the study, "we decided to determine if the compound reduces the level of oxidative and inflammatory stress in humans.

-"Several of the key mediators of insulin resistance also are pro-inflammatory, so we investigated the effect of resveratrol on their expression as well."
+- "Since there [were] no data demonstrating the effect of resveratrol on oxidative and inflammatory stress in humans," says UB Professor of Medicine Paresh Dandona, MD, PhD, senior author on the study: - "We decided to determine if the compound reduces the level of oxidative and inflammatory stress in humans. - "Several of the key mediators of insulin resistance also are pro-inflammatory, so we investigated the effect of resveratrol on their expression as well."

-The study was conducted at Kaleida Health's Diabetes-Endocrinology Center of Western New York, which Dandona directs.

-A nutritional supplement containing 40 milligrams of resveratrol was used as the active product.
+The study was conducted at Kaleida Health's Diabetes-Endocrinology Center of Western New York, which Dr. Dandona directs.
+A nutritional supplement containing 40 mg of resveratrol was used as the active product.

 Twenty participants were randomized into two groups of 10: one group received the supplement, while the other group received an identical pill containing no active ingredient.
 Participants took the pill once a day for six weeks.
-Fasting blood samples were collected as the start of the trial and at weeks one, three and six.
+Fasting blood samples were collected at the start of the trial and at weeks one, three and six.